Center of Alcohol and Substance Use Studies

 The Addiction Education program is the oldest substance use training program in the nation, providing extensive opportunities for professional development in substance use prevention, behavioral health and treatment best practices since 1962.
 This program promotes the recognition of substance use disorders as a major public health concern, maintains a strong focus on special populations, understands the connection with mental health and addresses the need to reduce stigma and connect practitioners with the empirically supported advancements in the field.

 Founded by Howard W. Haggard, M.D., director of Yale University’s Laboratory of Applied Physiology, The Journal of Studies on Alcohol and Drugs began in 1940 as the Quarterly Journal of Studies on Alcohol.
-As alcohol research expanded in the 1970s, the Journal grew from a quarterly to monthly publication in 1975, and its name was changed to the Journal of Studies on Alcohol.
+As alcohol research expanded in the 1970s, it changed to a monthly publication in 1975, and its name became the Journal of Studies on Alcohol.
 With this change, the Journal began publishing research articles and abstracts in alternating months.

 Digital Alcohol Studies Archives

-GSAPP’s Center of Alcohol and Substance Use Studies (#CAS) recently introduced their brand new Digital Alcohol Studies Archives!
-The archives hold over 80 years' of pivotal information for the next generation of researchers to use and reference.
+GSAPP’s Center of Alcohol and Substance Use Studies (CAS) has introduced their new Digital Alcohol Studies Archives!
+The archives hold over 80 years' worth of pivotal information for the next generation of researchers to use and reference.